Cathedral By The Numbers

 1,100 students in grades 9 through 12 from Marion County and nine other Central Indiana counties.
 Students attended approximately 130 different schools before entering Cathedral.

-96 faculty members have an average of more than 18 years of teaching experience, with the majority holding master's degrees.
-With a student-teacher ratio of 13:1, a highly personalized approach to learning is maintained.
+81 faculty members have an average of more than 18 years of teaching experience, with the majority holding master's degrees.

 There are 11 academic departments providing more than 188 course offerings.
 Three instructional levels are offered-honors, academic and college preparatory-as well as honors-level independent study in nearly all disciplines.
 A special emphasis is placed on technology in the classroom.

 The Learning Resource Center incorporating Cathedral's renowned Language Support Program, is available to meet the needs of students with diagnosed learning differences who are preparing for college.
 In this program, courses are taught at the academic level of instruction with appropriate accommodations.

 Students are required to obtain the following 50 credits (one credit equals the successful completion of one semester of course work):

 |Composition - 1||Modern Technology - 1|